1. Jet lag

 - Not to arrange their flight for at least 12 hours after a single dive, and at least 24 hours after multiple dives.

 Passengers who are pregnant should obtain detailed information on the possibility of experiencing any problems by consulting with their physician before the travel.
 It is important that those passengers should note down and take with them the telephone numbers of their local physician and the doctors, healthcare facilities, emergency health services and ambulance at the destination, against the possibility of any emergency which may occur before during and after the flight.

-After the twenty eighth week of their pregnancy, they should submit the report which is obtained from a physician or midwife in the last two weeks, to the representative of Turkish Airlines before the flight , which states that they can travel onboard an aircraft .
+After the twenty eighth week of their pregnancy, they should submit the report which is obtained from a physician within the last seven days before the flight date, to the representative of Turkish Airlines before the flight , which states that they can travel onboard an aircraft .
 In this report it’s obligatory to state that,